hholk/vibed-yt-viewer/status.md

 - [x] 3.
 Simplify filter option collection in `video-list-client.tsx` using a configuration-driven approach.
 - [x] 4.
 Update existing files to use new helpers without changing functionality.
 - [x] 5.
 Run and pass tests using `pnpm test`.
+- [x] 6.
+Extract numeric ID resolution into shared `resolveNumericId` helper.
+- [x] 7.
+Create `createRequestError` to centralize axios error handling.
+- [x] 8.
+Refactor `updateVideo` and `deleteVideo` to use these helpers.
+- [x] 9.
+Consolidate video filtering logic using a unified configuration.
+- [x] 10.
+Run `pnpm test` to ensure refactor maintains behavior.